pantheon-systems/documentation/source/content/migrate-manual.md

   <Tab title="Drupal 9" id="d9-code">

-  Copy the following directories from your existing site to a matching directory in your new site's `code/sites` directory:
+  Copy the following directories from your existing site to a matching directory in your new site's `code/web` directory:

    - `libraries`
    - `modules`
-   - `profile`
+   - `profiles`
    - `themes`
    - `vendor`
    - `sites`, excluding `sites/default/files`.